 Engineering education is a global enterprise.
 Nowhere is that more evident than in countries where there is a severe shortage of this invaluable commodity.
 A study of the war in Afghanistan in an attempt to isolate the root causes of this conflict invariably points to the lack of education among the populace which serves as a breeding ground for extremists and insurgent indoctrination.
-In his book, Three Cups of Tea, Greg Mortenson describes the motivation for his campaign of promoting peace through education as follows: "If we try to resolve terrorism with military might and nothing else, then we will be no safer than we were before 911.
+In his book, Three Cups of Tea, Greg Mortenson describes the motivation for his campaign of promoting peace through education as follows: "If we try to resolve terrorism with military might and nothing else, then we will be no safer than we were before 9/11.
 If we truly want a legacy of peace for our children, we need to understand that this is a war that will ultimately be won with books, not with bombs."
-[1]

 A by-product of the poor educational system is a shortage of engineers and the accompanying poor state of civil infrastructure that permeates the country.
 In addressing this problem, the national leadership of Afghanistan is working to reinvigorate the country's university system.
 Part of that effort has been the establishment of the National Military Academy of Afghanistan (NMAA); a four-year, bachelor degree granting institution modeled after the military academies of the United States.
 Two of the primary degrees offered by NMAA are in Civil and General Engineering.
+In the summer of 2009, faculty members from the United States Military Academy (USMA) traveled to NMAA to serve as mentors for the budding Academy.